Everything you need to know about government housing

 If you are disabled you are supposed to be given preference and your house is supposed to be adapted to meet your needs.

-• Certified copies of birth certificates of children
+• Certified copies of your children’s birth certificates

 • Proof of income if working, e.g. salary slip

-You will be asked to fill in a housing subsidy application form.
 Depending on your province or municipality, you will then be registered on the National Housing Needs Register or your Municipal Housing Demands Database.
-This is a “waiting list”.
+This is called a “waiting list”.
 Once the project is finalized and the houses built, you will be given keys and a title deed to your home, but it can take many years.

-It is illegal to sell an RDP house before you’ve lived in it for eight years.
-It is illegal to rent out an RDP house.
+It is illegal to sell a BNG or RDP house before you’ve lived in it for eight years.
+It is illegal to rent out a BNG or RDP house.

 Note: The Department of Human Settlements no longer refers to RDP houses but has updated the RDP housing plan, and now calls it “Breaking New Ground” or BNG.
 They want to integrate different types of housing – rented, bought and subsidised – and provide facilities like schools, clinics and shops, to improve the quality of people’s lives.
 BNG houses are supposed to be larger than RDP houses, with two bedrooms, a separate bathroom with a toilet, shower and hand basin, a combined kitchen and living room area and electricity installation, where electricity supply is available in the township.
 The same conditions apply to qualify for a BNG house as for an RDP house.